mangpo/greenthumb/documentation/new-isa.md

 (define-arg-type 'const (lambda (config) '(0 1 -1 -2 -8)))
 (define-arg-type 'bit (lambda (config) '(0 1)))
 ```
 Note that lists of values we define here are values the stochastic and enumerative superoptimizers try during synthesizing candidate programs.
-Although`'const` actually range from 0 to 2^32-1, we do not want the stochastic and enumerative superoptimizers to try all 2^32 values, so instead we inform them to only try the values we specified here.
-Additionally, GreenThumb analyzes an input program to be optimized, and automatically adds more values to these lists if those values appear in the input program.
+Although`'const` actually ranges from 0 to 2^32-1, we do not want the stochastic and enumerative superoptimizers to try all 2^32 values, so instead we inform them to only try the values we specified here.
+Additionally, GreenThumb analyzes an input program to be optimized, and automatically adds more values to these lists according to their operand types if those values appear in the input program.

 Furthermore, notice that `'reg` is used as both a program state element type and an instruction operand type.
 When this happens, the value of an instruction operand of type `'reg` will be used as the additional argument for the get and set functions when accessing a program state element of type `'reg` (as described in [Step 1.3](#step1.3)).
-If we name this operand type differently, GreenThumb will not be able to pass the value of the operand to the get and set functions.
+If we name this operand type differently, GreenThumb may not be able to pass the value of the operand to the get and set functions.
+See [Section Connection between Instruction Operand and Program State Element in Advanced Usage], if you need to name the operand type differently.

 For other operand types, we may name them freely.
 However, GreenThumb treats `'const` and `'bit` specially.
 In particular, the enumerative search works in a reduced-bitwidth domain (4 bits instead of 32 bits).
 Therefore, the enumerative search converts the input source code into the reduced-bitwidth version.
 If an operand has type `'const` or `'bit`, GreenThumb will convert the constant appropriately for its kind.
 For example, value 31 of type `'bit` will be converted to 3; shifting by 31 bits in 32-bit domain is equivalent to shifting by 3 bits in 4-bit domain.
 Large numbers of type `'const` will be converted into 4-bit numbers by masking the lower 4 bits.
-If an operand has a type other than `'const` or `'bit`, GreenThumb will preserve its same value during conversion.
+If an operand has a type other than `'const` or `'bit`, GreenThumb will preserve its value during conversion.

 <a name="step1.5"></a>

-**Step 1.5: instruction classes**
+**Step 1.5: instruction classes.** Next, we define instructions in the ISA.
-First, we need to inform GreenThumb how many opcodes there are in an instruction by calling:
+We must inform GreenThumb how many opcodes there are in an instruction by calling:
 ```racket
 (init-machine-description <number of opcodes per an instruction>)
 ```
 For many ISAs, there is one opcode in an instruction.
 For the purpose of the demo, `armdemo` has one opcode in an instruction.
 However, in practice, `arm` has multiple opcodes in an instruction, including a base opcode, a conditional suffix, and an optional shift.
+See [Section Instruction with Multiple Opcodes in Advanced Usage], if there are more than one opcode in an instruction.

-We now define instructions in our ISA using the previously defined operand types and program state element types.
+Let's now define instructions in our ISA using the previously defined operand types and program state element types.
 Instructions of a same class are defined together.
-Instructions are in the same class if their operands have the same types; and their inputs from and outputs to a program state have the same types.
+Instructions are in the same class if their operands have the same types; and their inputs from and outputs to a program state also have the same types.
 An instruction class can be defined as:
 ```racket
 (define-instruction-class
   <class name> <a list of opcodes>